Art by, MaggotsBoy

 Dislikes: Crowding, Subtleties

-Attack Method: Run.
+Attack Method: Runs away.
 If trapped, melee with frequent swipes.

 Eparai do not have common religion or practices.
 It's not uncommon to have relics to the Singer or Helper, however.